Petr-Chalupa/JTileEngine/docs/raw/manual.typ

 ```

 === Engine.java
 This class is the main entry point of the engine.
-It exposes engine resources and methods for easy life-cycle controlling such as `init`, `loadLevel` and `shutdown`.
+It exposes engine resources and methods for easy life-cycle control such as `init`, `loadLevel` and `shutdown`.
 While it is not strictly enforced, accessing engine components via this main class is strongly advised (rather than accessing them directly).

 === Core
 This directory holds the most important engine classes responsible for the game loop, input handling, rendering, game camera etc. Game loop is executed on a dedicated thread handled by the `Renderer` class.